IU-PR/Capstone_project/content/docs/2024/startup_studio/week2.md

 * Contributing to open-source projects related to our tech stack.

 5) Learning Objectives:
-* Deepening knowledge in Kubernetes management and optimization.
+* Deepening knowledge in Kubernetes management.
 * Enhancing skills in monitoring and observability using Splunk.
 * Mastering CI/CD pipelines and automation.